Marla and Catherine Hanna

 So I began cutting, fitting, sewing, ripping, pressing, hemming and all at break neck speed.
 Then, while sewing on miles and miles of white satin, in the wee small hours of the morning, I pricked my finger and bleed all over the dress.
 I tried to get it out with a cold, damp cloth, but it just smeared grayish everywhere.

 So, in utter despair, I got up and walked down the street and sat on the steps of the Episcopal Church.
 As I sat there in my failure I noticed some kids had vandalized the neighborhood church.
 The little delinquents had spray painted the word SATAN onto the sidewalk leading up to the church entrance.
 I smiled as I read the word, because they had misspelled SATAN and instead wrote SATIN.
+I took it as sign from above and was comforted with the knowledge that God was paying attention and involved in what was happening in our lives.
+I returned to my room to find the dress had dried white as snow.

 I never doubted the dress would not be ready on time from that moment on.
 Granted I was hemming it in the dressing room of the church on the day of the wedding, but we all walked the aisle fully clothed.